codepath/android_guides/Listening-to-Sensors-and-Location.md

 Location updates should always be done using the `GoogleApiClient` leveraging the `LocationServices.API` as shown above.
 Do not use the older [Location APIs](https://developer.android.com/intl/es/guide/topics/location/index.html) which are much less reliable.
 Even when using the correct `FusedLocationApi`, there are a lot of things that can go wrong.
 Consider the following potential issues:

+ * **Did you add the necessary permissions?** Make sure your app has `INTERNET` and `ACCESS_COARSE_LOCATION` permissions to ensure that location can be accessed as illustrated in the guide above.
  * **Are you getting `null` when calling `LocationServices.FusedLocationApi.getLastLocation`**?
 This is normal since this method only returns if there is already a location recently retrieved by another application.
 If this returns null, this means you need start receiving location updates with `LocationServices.FusedLocationApi.requestLocationUpdates` before receiving the location as shown above.
  * **Are you trying to get location on the genymotion emulator?** Ensure you've enabled GPS and configured a lat/lng properly.
 Try restarting the emulator if needed and re-enabling GPS or **trying a device** (or the official emulator) instead to rule out genymotion specific issues.